Illyism/markade-docs/data/docs/yaml.md

   content: How Markade is made →
   url: /about/
 ---
-Working with true and tested technologies - no more reinventing the wheel, just Jade templates powered by YAML and Markdown.
+Working with true and tested technologies - no more reinventing the wheel, just Pug templates powered by YAML and Markdown.
  @ end

-// template: myfile.jade
+// template: myfile.pug
 head
     title #{$.title}
     meta(name="description", content=$.description)